Caetano Veloso: Personal life

-Veloso married fellow Baiana and actress Andrea Gadelha (or Dedé) on November 21, 1967, in a ceremony that reflected the air of the counterculture era.
-Their son Moreno was born on November 22, 1972.
-On January 7, 1979, their daughter Júlia was born 3 months premature; she died 11 days later.
-Veloso's father died on December 13, 1983.
+Veloso married fellow Baiana and actress Andrea Gadelha (or Dedé) on 21 November 1967, in a ceremony that reflected the style of the counterculture era.
+Their son Moreno was born on 22 November 1972.
+On 7 January 1979, their daughter Júlia was born 3 months premature; she died 11 days later.
 Veloso separated from Dedé Veloso in 1983.
-In 1986 Veloso married Rio native Paula Lavigne, with whom he had two more sons, Zeca Lavigne Veloso, born March 7, 1992, and Tom Lavigne Veloso, born on January 25, 1997, in Salvador.
+In 1986 Veloso married Rio native Paula Lavigne, with whom he had two more sons, Zeca Lavigne Veloso, born 7 March 1992, and Tom Lavigne Veloso, born on 25 January 1997, in Salvador.
 Paula confirmed to Playboy magazine in 1998 that, "[Paula] was 13 years old when she lost her virginity to the musician, who was 40 years old at the time."
-Caetano has since been accused of pedophilia.
+Caetano has since been accused of pedophilia, as having sex with Paula would be considered statutory rape.
 This marriage lasted twenty years.
-Although separated since 2004, the two still work together.
-Veloso's 1989 CD Estrangeiro includes songs ("Esse Amor, which means "This Love", and "Branquinha") inspired by and dedicated to, respectively, his ex-wife Dedé and his wife at the time, Paula Lavigne.
+After their separation in 2004, the two still worked together.
+In 2016, the couple reunited.
+Veloso's 1989 CD Estrangeiro includes songs ("Esse Amor", which means "This Love", and "Branquinha") inspired by and dedicated to, respectively, his ex-wife Dedé and his wife at the time, Paula Lavigne.

 Veloso is one of the few public atheist celebrities in Brazil.
 He was brought up in a religious Catholic family but left the faith early on.
 In an interview Veloso stated that he did not like to "lie to his own intelligence" by believing in God.
 In a separate interview Veloso generated controversy when he said that Brazil would be better off if most people in the country were to become irreligious or atheist.
 Despite this, two of Veloso's sons have become members of the neo-Pentecostal Universal Church of the Kingdom of God, with Veloso attending his children's baptism, stating that "what is good for them is good for me."

 In 2022 Veloso talked about his bisexuality in a show commemorating his 80th birthday.